awsdocs/amazon-workmail-user-guide/doc_source/mobile-client.md

-# Getting Started with a Mobile Device<a name="mobile-start"></a>
+# Setting Up Mobile Device Clients for Amazon WorkMail<a name="mobile-client"></a>

+Use Exchange ActiveSync to connect your Android or iOS mobile device to Amazon WorkMail\.

+**Note**
-Get started with Amazon WorkMail by connecting your Android or iOS mobile device\.
+Amazon WorkMail does not support draft synchronization with Android or iOS mobile devices\.

 **Topics**
 + [Connect Your Android Device](#connect_android_device)